 Segmentation analysis consists of two stages.
 First, Gaussian Mixture Clustering model is applied over conjoint raw coefficients to determine a number of clusters with respondents that share similar opinions.
 Secondly, a number of tests is performed using available data on respondents' traits and answers to other survey questions, to find the most relevant features that would explain dissimilarity of one cluster from the others.

-The statistics page shows several elements: segmentation results, market simulator, Attribute Importance values, and Option Market share or Utility scores impacts.
+The statistics page shows several elements: segmentation results, market simulator, Attribute Importance values, Preference Likelihood, and Utility scores impact.

-In market simulator, "Market share" mode assumes a state of the market when two packages exist: an average one, and the chosen one.
+In market simulator, Preference Likelihood mode assumes a state of the market when two packages exist: an average one, and the chosen one.
 With such settings it is possible to see how market share of the chosen package change with a change of the attributes.

 Importance values for each attribute, calculated as shares of ranges of utility scores.
 The higher importance, the higher impact a decision on the attribute has on the package's market share.